awaescher/oef/ReadMe.md

 ## How?

+### Clone and run oef

-Clone and run oef with the following command:
+Clone this repository and run the following command:

 ```bash
 dotnet run --ollamaurl http://your-ollama-host:11434